 - Electives – 3 or 4

-Students who are not admitted directly into the nursing program may seek admission to the nursing major during their first year at Regis.
-During the first year, students must follow the first-year curriculum plan for nursing students.
+Students who are not admitted directly into the nursing program may seek admission to the nursing major at the end of the fall semester of their sophomore year at Regis.
+All intended nursing students, direct and non-direct acceptance, must follow the nursing curriculum plan, as long as they intend to enter the nursing major.
 To be considered for the nursing major, students must:

 - Interview with a nursing administrator;